Topological field theory on r-spin surfaces and the Arf invariant: Combinatorial description of r-spin surfaces

 \subsection{Combinatorial description of $r$-spin structures}

 In this section we extend the combinatorial description of $r$-spin structures in \cite{Novak:2015phd}, which uses a triangulation of the underlying surface, to PLCW decompositions.
 We will only consider PLCW decompositions where the boundary components consist of a single vertex and a single edge.
+In the following section we explain how this combinatorial model relates to the description of $r$-spin structures in terms of holonomies of curves.

 Let $\Sigma$ be a surface with parametrised boundary, with a PLCW decomposition, with a marking of one edge of each face and an orientation of each edge.
 We do not require that the orientation of the boundary edges corresponds to the orientation of the boundary components, but we orient the faces according to the orientation of the surface.
 This induces an ordering of the edges of each face, the starting edge being the marked one, see Figure~\ref{fig:clockwisevertex}.
 By an \textsl{edge index assignment} we mean a map $s:\Sigma_1\to\Zb_r$, $e\mapsto s_e$.